Hot Cross Buns (Easy & Traditional Easter Recipe)

 • 1 tablespoon coarse sea salt

-Using a mixer, whip butter, and honey together until smooth.
-Fold salt in gently with a rubber spatula.
+Using a mixer, beat the butter and honey until smooth and creamy.
+Fold in the salt.
 Serve soft or at room temperature.

 1. Stephanie, I have heard of hot cross buns and for Easter, I used your recipe and was knocked over with the flavor!
 The looked beautiful and tasty.
 Am making them tomorrow for 55 and over club.
 Thank you , Cathy